 The Plan's investments are stated at fair value.
 Investments in commingled funds are valued at the net asset value of units held by the Plan at year-end.
-Foot Locker Shares are valued at the quoted market price.
+Foot Locker Shares held within the Foot Locker Stock Fund are valued at the quoted market price.
 Purchases and sales of securities are recorded on a trade-date basis.
 Interest income is recorded on an accrual basis.
 Dividends are recorded on the ex-dividend date.